Nanook's Great Hunt: Synopsis

 "A boy's journey into manhood through his quest to find his missing father...
-Set in the harsh landscape of the Canadian Arctic, this enchanting tale evolves around Nanook, a twelve-year-old Inuit boy, who embarks upon a journey to find his missing father, undertaking the challenge of hunting down the mythical bear, Suaq Nanok."
+Set in the harsh landscape of the Canadian Arctic, this enchanting tale evolves around Nanook, a twelve-year-old Inuk boy, who embarks upon a journey to find his missing father, undertaking the challenge of hunting down the mythical bear, Suaq Nanok."

 Episodes

 A total of 26 episodes of 26 minutes were produced, plus a 70-minute special titled Nanook - The Great Combat.
 Currently the first two episodes are available for free at eToon on Dailymotion.

 A list of the French title of the episodes is available at Planète Jeunesse.

 Voice artists

 Nanook was voiced by Charles Pestel in the French version and Evie Mark in the Nunavik version.